 Land Use: Permaculture design to maximize people and place connections; minimize driveways and garages, reclaiming space for shared areas.

 Shared Resources Art studio, gardens, and sustainable features (e.g., solar, water reclamation).
-After housing, we will construct a multi-use "barndominium" with event space, outdoor glamping areas - available for shared use daycare/homeschool during the day, dances/meetings in the evenings and events on the weekends.
+After housing, we will repair the old barn as another shared resources - available for shared use daycare/homeschool during the day, meetings in the evenings and community gatherings.

 Civil Engineering and permits to subdivide the land - an essential step for housing permits.

-Design: Triage which projects to start first, break ground and get building!
+Design: Triage which projects to start first, break ground and get started!

 Land-work to prepare for housing, gardens and food forest.
 Remove invasive species and begin soil building